• Skip to main content

 Serving: 1servingCalories: 372kcalCarbohydrates: 54gProtein: 7gFat: 15gSaturated Fat: 11gCholesterol: 24mgSodium: 86mgFiber: 3gSugar: 47g

 Oh, before you do that, you might want to make yourself a nice hot cup of Vermont Hot Chocolate and turn on some Christmas music in the background.
-If you're lucky, Bing will be on singing White Christmas the only way Bing can, and we'll have come full circle 🙂
+If you're lucky, Bing will be on singing White Christmas the only way Bing can, and we'll have come full circle. 🙂

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

 Custom Renee Signature